 Known for their bright and bold collections as well as their wide range of classic shades, MAC seems to have something to offer to everyone.
 Staying up to date on what companies are animal friendly is a big priority for me.
 I only purchase vegan items, and I don’t want to buy any product that has caused harm to any animals.
 Even if I have checked with a company in the past, I email them again every couple of months to see if anything has changed in their response that might effect their status.

 MAC Cosmetics is owned by Estee Lauder.
 This cosmetics giant has openly tested on animals for a long time and has recently come under fire for conducting secret tests on cosmetics in China.
 It was this controversy that sparked me to check in with MAC about their status as a cruelty free company who offers vegan options.
-By some standards, MAC being owned by Estee Lauder is enough to not consider them cruelty free.
-With a parent company that supports animal testing, any profit MAC makes does then support animal cruelty.
-However, I’ve always found it best to support the animal friendly brands and let people make their own decisions about the parent companies.
+By some standards, MAC being owned by Estee Lauder is enough to not consider them cruelty-free.
+However, I’ve always found it best to support the cruelty-free brands and let people make their own decisions about the parent companies.